darkiri/Kata/StringReplacer/README.md

 	Output:		Hello, World!

+Key may contain letters and numbers.
+That said, ordinal dollar signs in the string should not influence the output.

+	Dictionary:	...
+	Input:		30$ and 40$
+	Output:		30$ and 40$

 When _$..$_ placeholder in the string not found in the dictionary then it should be removed from the string.

 	Dictionary:	[AnotherName:World]